Self-Tuning Self-Supervised Image Anomaly Detection: Proposed Approach

-The detailed process of \method is shown in Algo. \ref{alg:framework}.
-Line 3 denotes the training stage, and Lines 4 to 8 represent the validation stage. $\theta$ is updated in Line 9 after the validation stage because of the second-order optimization (Sec. \ref{ssec:second}).
-Due to its gradient-based solution to a bilevel optimization problem, Algo. \ref{alg:framework} is executed for multiple random initializations of $\augParam$ in Line 1 (Sec. \ref{ssec:implement}).
+The detailed process of \method is shown as Algorithms \ref{alg:framework}.
+Line 3 denotes the training stage, and Lines 4 to 8 represent the validation stage.
+The computational chain between $\theta^{(t)}$ and $\theta^{(t+1)}$ remains until Line 8 to support the second-order optimization (Sec. \ref{ssec:implement}).
+We execute Algorithm \ref{alg:framework} for multiple random initializations of $\augParam$ (Sec. \ref{ssec:implement}) due to its gradient-based nature; we search for local optima to the bi-level optimization problem given each initialization.